 The Vedas as Mantra Yoga

-The Vedas are mantric teachings.
-They consist of various mantric chants or hymns cognized by different seers or Rishis from the Cosmic Mind.
+The Vedas are mantric teachings that cannot be understood by the mere intellect.
+They consist of mantric chants or hymns cognized by different seers or Rishis from the Cosmic Mind, not simply human utterances.
 They set forth Dharma or natural law, which is mantra in manifestation.
-As such the Vedas are impersonal and eternal, just as cosmic law cannot vary.
-This same mantric knowledge gives rise to different sciences (vidyas) according to the angle of vision with which we approach it.
-Ayurveda, Vedic Astrology, Yoga, and Vedanta all arise from it and represent different ways of looking through it.
+As such, the Vedas are impersonal and eternal, just as cosmic law cannot vary.
+This same mantric knowledge gives rise to different Vedic sciences (vidyas) according to the angle of vision with which we approach it.
+Ayurveda, Vedic Astrology, Yoga, and Vedanta all arise from it and represent different ways of viewing the mantra.

-The Vedic language is based upon an earlier more primordial language of seed (bija) mantras.
+The Vedic language is based upon a primordial language of seed (bija) mantras.
 These are single syllable sounds or roots like OM that have multiple meanings and indications depending upon their intonation and the intention with which they are used.
-Out of the bija or root language arises the language of the Vedic texts, which is already differentiated, though not fully, into nouns and verbs.
-These bijas are explained more in Tantra, which in its true sense (apart from current popular distortions) is also a science of the Divine Word.
+Out of the bija or root language arises the language of the Vedic texts, differentiated into nouns and verbs.
+These bijas are explained in Tantra, which in its true sense (apart from current popular distortions) is also a science of the Divine Word.

 To introduce the reader to the Vedic mantric approach we will introduce a few important bija mantras and then the main Vedic chant, the Gayatri mantra, of twenty four syllables.
-This will also help the reader understand the vision behind the American Institute of Vedic Studies, why it takes the name Vedic studies, and why it combines various Vedic disciplines.
+This will help the reader understand the vision behind the American Institute of Vedic Studies and why it combines various Vedic disciplines.
 It is all a manifestation of the mantra.
-It is that mantric knowledge that we are directing our students toward, not to any mere book learning, nor reliance on the word of another.
-That inner mantra of the heart which comprehends all is the goal of our work.
+It is that mantric knowledge that we are directing our students toward, not to mere book learning, nor reliance on the word of another.
+That inner mantra of the heart which comprehends all is the highest goal.

 Five Main Bija Mantras